nkuik/portfolio/content/posts/terraform-aws-api-gateway-lambda.md

 ├── variables.tf
 ```

-The code for this post can be found in [this repo](https://github.com/nkuik/terraform-aws-api-gateway-lambda-demo).
+The example code for this post can be found in [this repo](https://github.com/nkuik/terraform-aws-api-gateway-lambda-demo).

 ## Lambda Function

 This setup requires zipping a custom Lambda layer of the dependencies required for the `lambda_function.py`; creating the `.zip` is largely a matter of `pip` installing and then zipping.
 A more detailed description of layer-creation can be found in [this guide](https://towardsdatascience.com/building-custom-layers-on-aws-lambda-35d17bd9abbb).

-After the layer is zipped, the TCL for creating the Lambda function (`main.tf`) would look something like this:
+After the layer is zipped, the HCL for creating the Lambda function (`main.tf`) would look something like this:

 ```
 resource "aws_iam_role" "this" {